LOVE THE TRAILS? Help out and

 Type: Rolling x/c singletrack.
 Grade red.

 Description: The Elf is the name we have given to really enjoyable natural rolling 1.1k woodland trail that combines with the Glen Buckie B road 600m ascent to form a great natural cross country loop.
-It is located on the south side of the village hall, just 6 mins pedalling from the hall, up the Glen Buckie B road.
-The trailhead is located 30 metres before the cattle grid.
-This is a great ride to start a day at Balquhidder as you can easily pop back to your vehicle at the hall or church before the climb up into Kirkton Glen if you've forgotten something!
+It is located on the south side of the village, just 6 mins pedalling from the hall, up the Glen Buckie B road.
+The trailhead is located 30 metres before the cattle grid on the left .
+This is a great ride to start a day at Balquhidder as once done, you can easily pop back to your vehicle to get that forgotten something at the hall or church, before the climb up into Kirkton Glen!
 Definitely worth a pedal with some challenging and tight features - will get your blood pumping.

 Length: 1.7k (1.1k singletrack x/c + 600m B road climb)